 A number of allied health programs across the country have similar fees to cover these specific expenses.

-Program fees will go into effect fall semester 2015.
 The program fee is $215 per term for each full-time student in both undergraduate and graduate on campus, blended, and hybrid programs.
 For part-time students in these programs the fee is $18 per credit hour for undergraduate courses and $22 per credit hour for graduate level courses

 For students enrolled in exclusively distance learning curricula, the program fee is $75 per semester for full-time undergraduate and graduate students.
 For part-time students in these programs, the fee is $7 per credit hour for undergraduate courses and $8 per credit hour for graduate level courses.